dbpedia/dataid/dataid_to_datahub_mapper/DatahubDataidMappingService/ReadMe.txt

 1. datahubActionUri : If not altered by DataHub.io, this should be: "http://datahub.io/api/3/action/".
 2. mappingConfigPath: The relative path or url to find the MappingConfig.json, needed to translate DataIds to DataHub datasets.
 3. ckanTimeOut      : The timeout in ms when communication with the CKAN-REST-Service of DataHub.io.
+4. adminName        : Used as username to provide authority when editing the MappingConfig.json via the http server.
+5. password         : The password for editing the MappingConfig.json.
-4. ckanActionMap	: This map tells a specific function of the DataId To DataHub publisher, to use the named function of the CKAN-REST-Service.
+6. ckanActionMap	: This map points a function of the DataId To DataHub publisher, to use the named function of the CKAN-REST-Service.
 					  (should not be altered unless the CKAN-API changes)

 b) MappingConfig.json

 Provides all informations needed to map a DataId to a DataHub dataset. (see 3.)
 The MappingConfig.json file is a JsonLD <insert url> document to provide context information similar to turtle syntax.
+Under the address http://<host>:<port>/dataid/datahubpublisher/getmappings this file can be edited with the additional entry of username and password defined in the MainConfig.json

 3. Mapping DataId to DataHub datasets.